Frequently Asked Questions

 The space is divided into 3 individual apartment areas, each having its own bathrooms, kitchen, living and dining areas.
 There is a large, communal conference area with tables where we can work and share meals.
 The conference area adjoins the covered garage space as well as a nice back yard where we can set up our dying activities.

-There are a total of 16 beds, some being in separate bedrooms and some being in common areas.
 There are many full bathrooms.
 We are happy to designate a bathroom as a totally chemical free zone, if you require it.
 Just let us know.

 ‘Sup with the food?